England national rugby league team: 2016–2019: Wayne Bennett era

-2017 World Cup

-Bennett only named one Australian, Chris Heighnington, in his England team for the World Cup, while Zak Hardaker missed out due to a drugs ban.
+Bennett only named one NRL player, Chris Heighnington, in his England team for the World Cup, while Zak Hardaker missed out due to a drugs ban.
 England's first game of the World Cup was against Australia.
 Although they were credited throughout the match for the way they were able to defend and prevent the Australians from dominating the game like they have in the past they again failed to beat Australia.
 Despite the defeat, England continued their way through the tournament with convincing victories over Lebanon, France, finishing second in Group A. They then went on to beat Papua New Guinea convincingly in the quarter finals before reaching the semi-finals where they would take on Tonga who had knocked New Zealand out the week before.
 England led 20–0, with seven minutes left on the clock, before the Tongans began an unpredictable and nerve-wracking comeback for England.
 With less than one minute left on the clock, Andrew Fifita lost control of the ball before regathering it and putting it over the try-line, only to realise the referee had already blown his whistle.
 The referee was criticised for not going to the Video Referee and if awarded would have seen that Tonga won the game and reached their first ever World Cup final.
-Despite the controversy, England were victorious and had advanced to their first World Cup Final in 22 Years.
+Despite the controversy, England were victorious and had advanced to their first World Cup final in 22 Years.
 England met Australia again in the final but again failed to beat Australia, for a 13th consecutive time, since their last win in the 1995 World Cup group stage.
 England lost in the lowest World Cup final score in the history of the tournament.
 Bennets contract expired at the end of the World Cup and despite not winning the tournament he was rewarded with another 2-year contract.

 2020–present: Shaun Wane era

 On 3 February 2020, it was announced that Shaun Wane would replace Bennett as Head Coach on a two-year contract with the intention of leading England in the 2020 Ashes series and the 2021 World Cup.

 England started the 2021 Rugby League World Cup with a 60-6 victory over Samoa and finished top of their group after winning all three pool matches.
 England would then defeat Papua New Guinea to reach the semi-final.
 In the semi-final, England would lose 27-26 against Samoa during golden point extra-time.

-2020 Rugby League Ashes Series

-On 7 November 2019, it was confirmed that the Rugby League Ashes would return in 2020, after a 17-year hiatus.
-The competition, which was traditionally contested between Australia and Great Britain, was due to feature England for the first time but was cancelled due to the ongoing COVID-19 pandemic.
-The series was intended to be Wane's first games in charge of the national team.
+In October and November 2023, England played in the 2023 Tonga rugby league tour of England.
+England won the series 3-0.

+In Autumn 2024, England won a 2-0 Test series victory over Samoa.
+This marked a significant moment for England following their narrow loss to Samoa in the Rugby League World Cup semi-final the previous year.
+In the 2025 Ashes Series test against Australia, England would lose 3-0 with England only scoring two tries across the three matches.